johlym/johnathan-org/src/_posts/2018-12-23-spinupwp-the-best-service-for-deploying-self-hosted-wordpress.md

 feature_image: "/content/images/wp-content/uploads/2018/12/spinupwp_homepage.jpg"
 featured: false
 og_image: "/content/images/wp-content/uploads/2018/12/spinupwp_homepage.jpg"
-og_title: 'SpinupWP: The Best Service for Deploying Self-Hosted WordPress – Johnathan.org'
-og_description: 'SpinupWP does one thing really damn well: make servers with WordPress pre-installed and pre-configured appear on Linux servers.'
-twitter_image: "/content/images/wp-content/uploads/2018/12/spinupwp_homepage.jpg"
-meta_title: 'SpinupWP: The Best Service for Deploying Self-Hosted WordPress – Johnathan.org'
-meta_description: A hand-crafted technology product by Johnathan Lyman

 layout: post
 categories: posts
 date: 2018-12-23 14:35:41.000000000 -08:00
 ---

-Over the last 10-ish years, I’ve deployed more WordPress sites than I can count.
-If there’s one service I could have used to make my life easier, it would have been an all-inclusive deployment tool that makes not only servers appear, but a complete and secure WordPress installation, too.
+Over the last 10-ish years, I've deployed more WordPress sites than I can count.
+If there's one service I could have used to make my life easier, it would have been an all-inclusive deployment tool that makes not only servers appear, but a complete and secure WordPress installation, too.

-That’s not to say that easy solutions don’t exist.
-If you’re a Digital Ocean user, you know WordPress-specific images are already a thing and only require a few clicks.
-The problem there is WordPress isn’t configured with anything useful
+That's not to say that easy solutions don't exist.
+If you're a Digital Ocean user, you know WordPress-specific images are already a thing and only require a few clicks.
+The problem there is WordPress isn't configured with anything useful